This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Controlling spasms and relaxing rigid muscles is an essential part of treatment for CP.
 Having overly toned muscles resulting in spasms and rigidity is uncomfortable and can even be very painful.

 One strategy for treating spastic muscles and tight muscles is to use medications.
-Muscle relaxants, also known as antispasmodics, are drugs that decrease muscle tone by acting on the central nervous system.
+Muscle relaxants are drugs that decrease muscle tone by acting on the central nervous system.
 The result is less stiffness and rigidity and smoother, less spastic movements of muscles.[1]

 Muscle relaxants may also cause side effects, which may bother some people more than others.
-If the side effects are too uncomfortable, doctors can try different types of muscle relaxants.
+Doctors can try different types of muscle relaxants if the side effects are too uncomfortable.
 They might also recommend using them only when severe spasms interfere with sleep and other important functions.

 Sedation is the main side effect of most types of muscle relaxants.
 In addition to relaxing muscles, they tend to relax the brain.
 Operating machinery while on these drugs is discouraged.
 They may also cause skin rashes, nausea, and weakness.